material-components/material-web/packages/textfield/README.md

 #### Custom validation logic

-The `validityTransform` property is a function that can be set on `<mwc-textfield>` to implement custom validation logic that is not covered by the exposed properties and methods.
+The `validityTransform` property is a function that can be set on `<mwc-textfield>` to implement custom validation logic that transforms the `ValidityState` of the input control.
 The type of a `ValidityTransform` is the following:

 ```ts
 (value: string, nativeValidity: ValidityState) => Partial<ValidityState>